 Spend a few hours this weekend putting your home office in order – you’ll be amazed at the difference it makes (and you’ll finally get to see the top of your desk again).
 Turn your home office into a centre of productivity with these essential tips.

 Keep Personal Items Elsewhere

 When you’re working from home, it’s easy to let little pieces of your personal life leak into your home office.
 Maybe your little one’s toys have somehow found their way into your storage containers, or perhaps your office became the makeshift gift wrapping station during the holiday months.
+Even something like a box of Clear perspex for at home diy that you recently ordered, it needs to be out the way and taken home as soon as possible.
 Whatever the case, make sure the only items in your home office are those that you need to get your job done.

 Invest in the Right Storage Furniture

 Before you start moving clutter from your office desk, invest in storage containers.
 Whether you need a file cabinet to keep all of your important paperwork, shelves for your business literature, or even a recycling bin, make sure you’ve got these essentials in place before you get started on the purging process.

 Ditch the paperwork and purge your home office of documents.
 Follow these steps to cut down on the papers currently spread across your desk:

 - Toss what you don’t need